PRX/homebrew-dev-tools/lib/prx-ruby-aws-creds/README.md

 Meant to be used in CLI Ruby scripts.
-Assumes it can do things with STDIN, like get user input, so generally would be useless in other scendarios.
+Assumes it can do things with STDIN, like get user input, so generally would be useless in other scenarios.

 ## Usage